devlooped/SponsorLink/docs/github/oss.md

 # OSS Authors

 [Devlooped](https://devlooped.com) is a proud supporter of open-source software and its authors.
-Therefore, we consider implicit sponsors any and all contributors to active nuget packages that are open-source and are hosted on GitHub.
+Therefore, we consider implicit sponsors all contributors to active nuget packages that are open-source and are hosted on GitHub.

 > An active nuget package has at least 200 downloads per day in aggregate across the last 5 versions.